-No trials or other court proceedings shall be conducted when the court is closed pursuant to section (a) of this Rule except when ordered by (1) the Chief Judge of the Court of Appeals or (2) a judge of the particular court in an emergency or as the public welfare may require.
+On holidays, No trials or other court proceedings shall be conducted when the court is closed pursuant to section (a) of this Rule except in emergency matters or when ordered by (1) the Chief Judge of the Court of Appeals or (2) a judge of the particular court as the judicial business and in an emergency or as the public welfare may require.
+In an emergency and in the interest of the public welfare, the Chief Judge of the Court of Appeals may order a court to be closed on any day.